You are currently viewing Can Attachment Anxiety Lead Panic Attacks in Relationships?

 • Putting an end to communication

-• Expressing reluctance to partner’s over indulgence and overbearing nature
+• Expressing reluctance to partner’s overindulgence and overbearing nature

 • Blaming partner as over-clingy

 Anyone can experience attachment panic.
 People may develop attachment during infancy, which continues even in adulthood.
-People mostly with avoidance or anxious attachment styles are at greater risk to develop attachment anxiety.

 How to cope with attachment panic?

-For people with anxious attachment behavior and with a partner with withdrawal behavior must consider the partners’ quiet behavior.
 If your partner is not talking much that doesn’t mean they do not love you.
 Giving them some space will allow them to realize the potential of your relationship.
-Too much of aggressive attitude and intervening might aggravate their withdrawal behavior.
-Try to realize that withdrawal behavior is your partner’s natural instinct to cope with an adverse situation.

 On the other hand, if your partner is having anxious attachment behavior and you tend to have withdrawal behavior, recognize your partner loves you and wants to be with you.
-If they are overbearing and argumentative, then consider this flaw is due to their unsecured upbringing.
-They are just feeling insecure while they are far from you.
-Your compassion and assurance can bring change in your relationship.

-If you recognize these behaviors and response pattern in yourself and your partner, it can prove to be a stepping stone in the success of your relationship.
-With some effort in your relationship and understanding your partner can rescue your hurting relationship.
+If you recognize these behaviors and response patterns in yourself and your partner, it can prove to be a stepping stone to the success of your relationship.

-Find help with us
+Find Help from us

 If you or a loved one is battling with panic disorder or any mental health disorder, do not suffer in silence.
 Reach out to Athena Behavioral Health at the earliest.